jeromep01/SlidePanel/README.md

 Javascript plugin to use a sliding panel that you can place wherever you need.

+This plugin was written in JavaScript ans uses jQuery 3.4.1 version.
+It has been tested only with this version, but it should be working with lower and greater versions.

 Current version : 1.0.

 ## Parameters and Functions